Showing posts with label suicide. Show all posts

 I say all that as a lowly fan, a woman whose existence was unknown to him, a woman who imagined that he was, in some way, ethereal.

 I saw The Fisher King only once because I was so emotionally wrung out by it that I never quite had it in me to watch it again.
 Just thinking about Parry, so vulnerable, an innocent among monsters, nearly makes me sob again all these many years later.
-And it seemed to me then as it seems to me now, that there was a lot of Williams in Parry - or maybe it's the other way around.
+And it seemed to me then, as it seems to me now, that there was a lot of Williams in Parry - or maybe it's the other way around.

 When he died, people said they were shocked but not surprised, that there often seemed to be "something about him."
 My inept description of that "something" is wistful melancholy, a look I liked to think meant that he knew more than all of us mere mortals combined, and that the knowledge weighed heavy.
 Sometimes that look came with a faint smile, a barely perceptible upward curve of the lips, a smile that belied resignation.